cariad/asking/README.md

 stop_reason = ask(loader, state)
 ```

-When `ask()` is complete, it will return whatever value the performance's "stop" task returned, and the responses dictionary will be populated with the user's answers.
+When `ask()` is complete, it will return whatever value the performance's "stop" action returned, and the responses dictionary will be populated with the user's answers.

+### Unit testing

+By default, Asking will -- naturally -- ask users for input.

+To test your script without human interaction, you can pass directions into the state.
+This is a dictionary containing the value to respond with for each question key.

+Note that is a flat dictionary, so keys should contain periods and not sub dictionaries.

-## Tasks
+## Actions

 ### ask